nickbits1024/WaterRowerLinkPlus/README.md

 ![Components](docs/Components.png)

 ## Hardware
 Hardware design is available in the KiCad projects in this repo.
 There are two versions, [breadboard](hardware/breadboard/) and [PCB](hardware/pcb/).
 With the breadboard version, everything can be assembled using dev boards and jumper wires. [^1]  Both solderless and soldered breadboards were tested and work.
 The PCB version requires the design be sent to a PCB manufacturer.
-Either one can be a fun project depending on your skill level.

 ### Soldered Breadboard Version
 ![Components](docs/BB_Assembled.jpg)